 District Requirement.
-Each certificated staff must log ten professional development points each school year that have been preapproved by the staff member's supervisor and/or the Executive Director of Curriculum and Instruction.
-District-wide extenuating circumstances that may arise can allow for the Executive Director of Curriculum and Instruction and/or Superintendent to adjust the required professional points for the impacted school year.
-The completed form must be submitted to the Building Administrator by April 15.
+Each certificated staff must log ten professional development points each school year that have been preapproved by the staff member's supervisor.
+The completed form must be submitted to the Building Administrator by March 1.
 The professional growth period will be from June 1 to May 31.